ekuecks/Ethno50B/final_notes.md

 8. Joe Zawinul (Piano, 1932-2007)
     - One of the first to utilize keyboard
     - Came to prominence playing with Cannonball Adderly
-    - Co-founded the groups Weather Report
+    - Co-founded the group Weather Report
         * One of the leading fusion bands
         * Co-founded by Wayne Shorter (Tenor Sax), Miroslav Vitous and Zawinul
         * Shorter and Zawinul met in Maynard Ferguson's band